Skip to main content

 The Cosmology Prize acknowledges and encourages further exploration in a field that shapes the way we perceive and comprehend our universe.
 In doing so, The Gruber Foundation seeks to extend the pioneering legacy of, among others, Plato and Aristotle; Ptolemy and Copernicus; Brahe, Kepler, and Galileo; Newton and Halley; Einstein and Hubble.

-The gold medal and unrestricted $500,000 cash prize are presented annually.
+The Prize - a gold medal and an unrestricted $500,000 cash award - is presented annually.